newrelic/node-newrelic/README.md

 * `NEW_RELIC_ENABLED`: Whether or not the agent should run.
 Good for temporarily disabling the agent while debugging other issues with your code.
+It doesn't prevent the agent from bootstrapping its instrumentation or setting up all its pieces, it just prevents it from starting up or connecting to New Relic's servers.
+Defaults to true.
 * `NEW_RELIC_ERROR_COLLECTOR_ENABLED`: Whether or not to trace errors within your application.
 Values are `true` or `false`.
+Defaults to true.
 * `NEW_RELIC_ERROR_COLLECTOR_IGNORE_ERROR_CODES`: Comma-delimited list of HTTP
   status codes to ignore.
 Maybe you don't care if payment is required?
+Defaults to ignoring 404.
+* `NEW_RELIC_IGNORE_SERVER_CONFIGURATION`: Whether to ignore server-side
+  configuration for this application.
+Defaults to false.
 * `NEW_RELIC_TRACER_ENABLED`: Whether to collect and submit slow transaction traces to New Relic.
 Values are `true` or `false`.
+Defaults to true.
-* `NEW_RELIC_TRACER_THRESHOLD`: Millisecond duration at which
-  a transaction trace will count as slow and be sent to New Relic.
+* `NEW_RELIC_TRACER_THRESHOLD`: Duration (in seconds) at which a transaction trace will count as slow and be sent to New Relic.
 Can also be set to `apdex_f`, at which point it will set the trace threshold to 4 times the current ApdexT.
+* `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value.
+  This is more often than not set from the server.
+Defaults to 0.5.
+* `NEW_RELIC_CAPTURE_PARAMS`: Whether to capture request parameters on slow transaction or error traces.
+Defaults to false.
+* `NEW_RELIC_IGNORED_PARAMS`: Some parameters may contain sensitive values you don't want being sent out of your application.
+This setting is a comma-delimited list of names of parameters to ignore.
+Defaults to empty.
+* `NEW_RELIC_NAMING_RULES`: A list of comma-delimited JSON object literals:
+  `NEW_RELIC_NAMING_RULES='{"pattern":"^t","name":"u"},{"pattern":"^u","name":"t"}'`
+  See the section on request and transaction naming for details.
+Defaults to empty.
+* `NEW_RELIC_IGNORING_RULES`: A list of comma-delimited patterns:
+  `NEW_RELIC_IGNORING_RULES='^/socket\.io/\*/xhr-polling,ignore_me'` Note that
+  currently there is no way to escape commas in patterns.
+Defaults to empty.
 * `NEW_RELIC_TRACER_TOP_N`: Number of transaction traces to send to New Relic on each 60-second harvest cycle.
 Defaults to 1.
 This can lead to noisy transaction traces and should be used with care.
-* `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value.
-  This is more often than not set from the server.
 * `NEW_RELIC_HOST`: Hostname for the New Relic collector proxy.
 You shouldn't need to change this.
 * `NEW_RELIC_PORT`: Port number on which the New Relic collector proxy will be listening.
+You shouldn't need to change this either.
 * `NEW_RELIC_DEBUG_METRICS`: Whether to collect internal supportability metrics for the agent.
 Don't mess with this unless New Relic asks you to.
 * `NEW_RELIC_DEBUG_TRACER`: Whether to dump traces of the transaction tracer's